sampod76/sampod76/README.md

 Skills: Redis,Kafka,Docker,Antd,JavaScript,TypeScript,Reactjs,Nextjs,Reudx,Nodejs,Expressjs,Mongodb,HTML,CSS,TailwindCss

-- 🔭 I’m currently working on E-commerce website
+- 🔭 I’m currently working on Scalable Chat App
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about I love programming and can do anything very quickly.We try to use the latest technology in any project
 - ⚡ Fun fact: Music